MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="parameters"></a>Parametri
  [in] *bMostra*
- `TRUE` Se il menu di scelta rapida può visualizzare le voci vuote; `FALSE` in caso contrario.
+ TRUE se il menu di scelta rapida può visualizzare le voci vuote; FALSE in caso contrario.

 ##  <a name="areallcommandsshown"></a>  CMFCPopupMenu::AreAllCommandsShown